Walla Walla University School of Education and Psychology

 Free Movie Event

-CEED hosted a movie event in fall quarter for the community.
-The film showed was called Spare Parts.
-Free pizza, hot drinks, and desserts were provided at the event.
+Fall quarter, CEED hosted a free movie event for the community.
+The film shown was Spare Parts, the inspirational true story of a down-and-out teacher and his students entering a NASA sponsored Lego robotics competition.
+Free pizza, hot drinks and desserts were provided.

 Erin Jones: Understanding My Why

 May 22, 2017 | 4–7 p.m.